ibexa/documentation-developer/docs/release_notes/ez_platform_v2.5.md

 ### Permissions

-#### Content/Create policy for Users
+#### Content/Create policy for users

-You can now define a 'Content/Create' policy for a User or a user group.
+You can now define a 'Content/Create' policy for a user or a user group.
 It enables or disables (if not set) the **Create** button in your dashboard.

 #### Universal Discovery Widget